zzzprojects/learn-orm/tutorials/dapper-fastcrud/read-data.md

 static string ConnectionString = @"Data Source=(localdb)\ProjectsV13;Initial Catalog=BookStoreDb;Integrated Security=True;";
 ```

 The first step is to create a member of type `IDbConnection` with the `SqlConnection` by passing the connection string.
-The **Dapper.FastCrud** library provides `Get` and `Find` extension methods to retrieve data from the database.
-The `Find` method retrieves all the records from the database.

 ```csharp
 private static List<Author> GetAllAuthors()